 It is biologically pretty difficult to have a panic attack in the shower, since your muscles relax and breathing slows with the heat and humidity generated by hot water.
 This anxiety hack is pretty intuitive, but allow me to explain further:

 The simple act of showering also induces a similar physiological effect as going into a different room and changing your environment, which can positively impact mood during periods of overwhelm.
 (Again, this has to do with removing potential triggers and associations with the area in which your worry started.
-It also exposes you to new stimulus, which the brain needs time to process.
+It also exposes you to new stimuli, which the brain needs time to process.

-Thus, the simple act of seeing the bathroom, smelling soap, washing your body and feeling the water on your skin diverts attention and energy away from anxious thoughts.
+Thus, the simple act of seeing the bathroom, smelling soap, washing your body, and feeling the water on your skin diverts attention and energy away from anxious thoughts.
 A cold shower can also shock you out of the doldrums in a good way.
 (The brain is an expert multitasker, but it’s also easily distracted.
 This is a good thing!)

 Plus, taking a shower physically releases tension from our muscles, which in turn can calm the mind.
 When you are more physically comfortable, it’s easier to flourish mentally.
 Stay warm, cool, and cozy whenever you can.